xKev1n/akr_project/README.md

 # akr_project
-Project for cryptography key exchange and certifiing to Cryptography
+Project for cryptography key exchange and certifying to Cryptography